-To uninstall the Emulex HBA Manager application CLI in Linux, perform these steps:
+To uninstall the Emulex HBA Manager application CLI in Linux, perform the following steps:

 - 1. Log on as root. - 2.
-Perform one of the following tasks: - Run the uninstall_ocmanager.sh script located in /usr/sbin/ocmanager/scripts. - Run the uninstall.sh script located in the installation tar file. - For Ubuntu 14 (PowerPC CNAs only), use the uninstall script in the following location:
+Perform one of the following tasks: - Run the uninstall\ocmanager.sh script located in /usr/sbin/ocmanager/scripts. - Run the uninstall.sh script located in the installation tar file. - For Ubuntu (PowerPC CNAs only), use the uninstall script in the following location: